hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ## Deleting Versions and Modules

-You can delete individual versions of a module or entire modules.
-If a deletion would leave a module with no versions, Terraform Cloud will remove the entire module.
+You can delete individual versions of a module or the entire module.
+If deleting a module version would leave a module with no versions, Terraform Cloud will remove the entire module.
 To delete a module or version:

 1. Navigate to the module's details page.
 2. If you want to delete a single version, use the "Versions" dropdown to select it.